Admission to the Graduate Program

 The Department of Geography accepts applications into the masters and doctoral programs for Fall term admission only.
 Applications should be completed and all materials should arrive by January 15th in order to be considered for the following fall term.
 The department will notify applicants of its decision around April 1.
 Decisions about funding through Graduate teaching fellowships are normally awarded only once per year, in April.

 Students must be admitted to the Graduate School at UO, in addition to the Department of Geography.
 To begin, go to the online application for the Graduate School.
-Please note that a $50 application fee is required for a completed application.
+Please note that the online application requires a &70 application fee for domestic applications or a $90 application fee for international applicants.
+Payment options include Visa, Mastercard, Discover, or personal check (e-check). is required for a completed application.

 In order to be considered, students must compile the following information.
 Please read the instructions carefully: